james2allen/portfolio-website/README.md

 This project was built using these technologies.

 - React.js
+- Scss modules
-- Tailwind
+- Graphql
 - VsCode
 - Vercel

 ## Features

 - Fully responsive
-- Parallax scrolling
 - Multi-page layout
-- Personal Blog
+- Coding Blog

 ## 🛠 Installation and Setup Instructions